-Anglo-Saxon culture of Britain.
+The present generation of the Newshan family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in one of the various places called Newsham, Newsam, or Newsholme.
 These names are common in the north of England and all mean at the new houses.
 The surname Newshan belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
 The surname Newshan belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
 The name is derived from the Old English words niwe + hus which are an earlier form of niwum or husum which means "place at the new houses".
-CITATION[CLOSE]

 Early Origins of the Newshan family

 The surname Newshan was first found in West Yorkshire where the village of Newsome can still be found today, located about 1 mile south of Huddersfield.
 Newsholme is a hamlet in the East Riding of Yorkshire and a township named Newsholm is found in the parish of Gisburne, near Clitheroe in the West Rising of Yorkshire.
 There are numerous entries in the Domesday Book using the spellings: Neuhusum, Newhusum, Neuhuse and others

 The Yorkshire Poll Tax Rolls of 1379 list the following: Willelmus de Newsom, dwelling at Newsholm; Alicia de Neusom; and Willelmus de Newsome.

 Newsham Abbey was an abbey in Newsham, a small hamlet north of Brocklesby village in Lincolnshire.
 The abbey was the first Premonstratensian house established in England, in 1143.
 It was suppressed in 1536, and today parts of the abbey are visible as earthworks.